SoCFPGA-learning/Chameleon96/4_17-Blink-button-loanIOs-external-tutorial/README.md

 There shouldn't be any major problem for following this tutorial with other versions of Quartus and/or if you are on Windows OS.

-**Note: From now on the tutorials will have less explanations and contain more technical detail as you should have enough level to develop yourself if you followed the previous tutorials.  **
+**Note: From now on the tutorials will have less explanations and contain more technical detail as you should have enough level to develop yourself if you followed the previous tutorials.**

 For more explanations check previous tutorials.

-**Note: Adapt suggested filenames as per your convenience.  **
+**Note: Adapt suggested filenames as per your convenience.**

 **Note: The aim of this tutorial is just to be able to program the FPGA with your cores.
-Keep in mind that would surely loose access to the linux part as configuring the right parameters in Qsys / u-boot is out of the scope of this tutorial.
-Returning the linux functionality is easy if you have a backup of the u-boot partition and restore it afterwards (see previous tutorial).**
+Keep in mind that you would surely loose access to the Linux part as configuring the right parameters in Qsys / U-boot is out of the scope of this tutorial.
+Returning the Linux functionality is easy if you have a backup of the u-boot partition and restore it afterwards (see previous tutorial).**

 ### Sources of information